 During an annual or interim reexamination, the PHA may discover that information previously reported by the family was in error, or that the family intentionally misrepresented information.
 In addition, the PHA may discover errors made by the PHA.
-When errors resulting in the overpayment or underpayment of subsidy are discovered, corrections will be made in accordance with the policies in Chapter 13.
+When errors resulting in the overpayment or underpaymen with the policies in Chapter 13 nt of subsidy are discords. vered, corrections wil l be made in accordance